converged-computing/rainbow/README.md

 ## TODO

-- Write the job submission endpoint, which should take a cluster name and command, and return status (success, denied, etc.)
-- Make a nicer (single UI entrypoint) for client with different functions

-At this point we will have a dumb little database with jobs assigned to clusters.
+At this point we have a dumb little database with jobs assigned to clusters.
 We can then modify the client to add a polling command (intended to be run on a flux instance) that will use the cluster-specific token to say "Do you have any jobs for me?" at some interval.
 This can run anywhere there is a Flux instance.
 It can receive the job, and run it.
 When it receives the job, the job will be deleted from the database, because we don't care anymore.

 And that should be a very basic prototype - we can then build this into containers and deploy in different places (and deploy a client separate from a Flux instance) and demonstrate submitting jobs across different places.
 For the Flux instance logic, we could write the grpc endpoints in Python, but it would be more fun to (finally) make Go bindings for flux core.